benshimonz/V1/README.md

 ## Quantifiers #1

-TODO: explain here only '&' and '&#124;'.
-Explain all other quantifiers after No-existence is explained (the explanation of other quantifiers required the no-existance assignment to be explained first)

 Vertical quantifiers (or simply 'quantifiers') are used when several conditions need to be checked.
 Here is a simple example:

 _**Q3:** Any person who owns a phone, and his first name is Lior **(v2)**_